This new doc shows how renewable energy recharges communities

 To find the array of stories to tell through the film, Edwards worked with the Sierra Club to reach out through its dozens of local chapters to find people whose lives were impacted by renewable energy.
 It wasn’t difficult: There were many stories that were similar because this is a widespread phenomenon, Edwards says: It was just a matter of selecting those stories that were particularly emblematic of the trend.

 One overarching theme is that of farmers or landowners who are hosting renewable infrastructure on their properties.
-Horace Pritchard, a 68-year-old farmer who’s lived around Elizabeth City, North Carolina his whole life, was approached by Amazon about establishing a wind farm on his property around 10 years ago.
-Some of his neighbors had concerns about noise and aesthetics, but for Pritchard, the collection of turbines has created negligible disruption on his land–he farms basically up to the edge of the turbines–and Amazon’s lease has granted him a steady income source.
+Horace Pritchard, a 68-year-old farmer who’s lived around Elizabeth City, North Carolina his whole life, was approached by Avangrid Renewables (which partnered with Amazon on the initiative) about establishing a wind farm on his property around 10 years ago.
+Some of his neighbors had concerns about noise and aesthetics, but for Pritchard, the collection of turbines has created negligible disruption on his land–he farms basically up to the edge of the turbines–and Avangrid Renewables‘s lease has granted him a steady income source.
 “If they want my whole farm, they can have my whole farm,” he said.
 Pritchard has heard from other farmers who’ve leased out their land to wind farms that the only problem they see with the turbines is that there aren’t enough of them.

 Renewables also create benefits for small communities.
 On Block Island, for instance, the offshore wind farm has eradicated the community’s need to import diesel fuel via boat, and created a more consistent and affordable energy supply for the island.
 And for a community that’s dependent on tourism, the turbines have only helped boost interest in the region: because Block Island is the country’s first offshore wind development, people that visit the island now are as keen to see the turbines up-close as they are to tour the island’s quaint shops and shorelines.

 “We’re telling the story of the clean energy revolution through the voices of the people who are benefitting from it,” says Mary Ann Hitt, director of the Sierra Club’s Beyond Coal campaign.
 “We wanted the viewers to be able to see themselves in these stories, because there’s still a lot of fear and anxiety around transitioning away from fossil fuels.”
-Reinventing Power comes on the heels of From the Ashes, a film the Sierra Club released with Bloomberg Philanthropies last summer about how coal communities are making the shift, and how renewables are playing a part in helping them diversify and grow.
+Reinventing Power comes on the heels of From the Ashes, a film featuring the Sierra Club’s work that Bloomberg Philanthropies and RadicalMedia released last summer about how coal communities are making the shift, and how renewables are playing a part in helping them diversify and grow.
 Communities can contact the Sierra Club to learn how to host grassroots screenings of the film to help residents see the positive repercussions.

 In the current political climate, there’s a lingering rhetoric that renewable energy will deplete American jobs and weaken the industries that have supported the country in the past.
 But those industries are dying of their own accord, and renewables, Hitt says, are benefitting people in red states, rural areas, and those previously dominated by coal and oil, as well as major coastal cities.
 “Renewables will require us to rebuild the entire energy infrastructure,” Edwards says.
 “Our energy infrastructure is crumbling, and it has to be rebuilt one way or another, and this is happening regardless of politics.”